jostylr/literate-programming/lp.md

 Implemented templates using asterisk notation.

 Added a postCompile function to have postCompile actions even if no file is being saved.

+Implemented being able to use a literate program directly as a command line program.
+See primes.md

+Updated docs to reflex new syntax.

 v.0.6.1